*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Head to a Barcelona must-see icon, the Sagrada Familia, first thing in the morning.
 It opens at 9am.
 (You bought your tickets online, right?
 If not, buy them here via Ticketbar) You’ll be glad because it will be much less packed.
 Should you go up the towers?
 I say yes, because of the view, but mostly so you can see the intricate details on the building.
 You can spend one hour or up to 4 hours in La Sagrada Familia, exploring the main, visiting the crypt, or going up the towers, then climbing back down.

-OPTIONAL: Afterwards, walk down La Rambla de Gaudí and heads toward the Recinte Modernista de Sant Pau.
+OPTIONAL: Afterwards, walk down La Rambla de Gaudí and head toward the Recinte Modernista de Sant Pau.
 It’s about 900 meters away, which takes about 12 minutes.
 This is the world’s biggest art nouveau complex with colorful mosaics and stained glass windows.
 It’s a UNESCO World Heritage site and is often overlooked by tourists!

 WHERE TO EAT FOR LUNCH: Els Pollos Llull, a home-feel Catalan restaurant with tasty roasted chicken, La Paradeta for fresh seafood, Singular for locally sourced dishes (Note: I’ve eaten at a few restaurants on Rambla de Gaudí, the street that connects Sagrada Familia to the Recinte de Sant Pau.
 I can’t recommend any there – they were mediocre.), El Nacional, an upscale food hall near Casa Batlló

 From the Recinte de Sant Pau Modernista, take the L5 blue metro line, or the 47 or H8 bus, to Passeig de Gracia stop.
 Get off and walk down Passeig de Gracia, the elegant moderniste street of fine shopping and attractions.
 Visit Gaudí’s other wonders like La Pedrera or Casa Batlló.
 Both are incredible masterpieces.
 But if I had to pick one to enter, I’d choose the Casa Batlló.
 From either of these buildings, take the 24 bus or the L3 green metro line up to Park Guell.
 From there, you’ll have to do a bit of an uphill climb, strengthening those glute muscles and working on that sexyback.
 There are a few escalators to give you a rest in between strides.
 Depending on the season, the park can be crowded, so be sure to buy your tickets online first because you can only enter during a time window.
-Buy your discount tickets on Park Guell You’ve done well today!
+Buy your discount tickets on Park Guell You’ve done well so far on your 3-day Barcelona itinerary!
 Click here to jump down + See what you can do in the evening.

 MONTJUIC and YOUR PICK (see below for ideas).